MParvin/Bepa/README.md

-# Bepa - Network Monitor
+# Beppa - Network Monitor

 A simple network monitoring tool that watches your computer's connections & alerts you when your computer connects to specific IP addresses or networks.